fnagel/fe_performance/README.md

 --------
 TYPO3 does gzip compression but no minification of JS files.
 This extension adds JavaScript minification to files and inline scripts.
 It's using JSMinPlus and the jsCompressHandler hook.
-To make this improvement usable I've included a pending core patch.
 Usage: config.compressJs needs to be enabled, gzip compression works as before.

 When using "config.removeDefaultJS = external" TYPO3 generates temp JavaScript